ericfortis/aot-fetch-demo/README.md

 # Ahead of Time Fetch Demo for SPAs

 Single Page Applications (SPAs) have a reputation for being slow.
-On the first load, since its static assets are not cached yet, the browser has to download them before they can start fetching data from the backend.
+On the first load (or when there’s a new version), since the static assets are not cached, the browser has to download them before they can start fetching data from the backend.

 This repo shows a few ways to initiate backend API requests before the static JavaScript executes, so we can speed up rendering.
 The three Option 1 variants use